fibo/fibo.github.io/_posts/2013-10-03-sqlplus-tips.md

     COL parameter FOR a23

 to generate the `COL parameter FOR a23` expression, and then just copy and paste it into your SQL prompt.

+### Launch a script

+    SQL> @script.sql

+if *script.sql* is in the same directory you launched *sqlplus*.

+You can pass an absolute path

+    SQL> @/path/to/script.sql

+and even a name with spaces, by adding double quotes

+    SQL> @"001 - My script.sql"

+Note that if there is an ampersand (`&`) you will be prompted to insert a value, since it is the syntax for interactive variable assignations.
+Unluckly, if there is any string in your insert that contains an ampersand, *sqlplus* will recognize it as a variable, so you will be prompted for its assignation.
+You can solve it by setting

+    SET DEFINE OFF

+in your script or in the *sqlplus* session.

 ## See also